Illinois Asbestos Exposure

 Court Exposure Standard

-A standard method for determining liability is the Lohrmann test, which involves the plaintiff proving that the defendant’s product was a significant cause in their exposure.
+A standard method for determining liability is the Lohrmann test, which involves the plaintiff proving that the defendant’s product was a significant cause of their exposure.
 The test observes the worker’s recurrence and proximity to asbestos at the job site, and Illinois applies this standard for all cases that take place in the state.

 A person filing an asbestos claim with an Illinois Mesothelioma Attorney is likely to be denied if they can only prove minimal contact.

-Statute of Limitations and Mesothelioma Latency Period
+Illinois Statute of Limitations and Mesothelioma Latency Period

 This policy determines the amount of time a patient has to file an asbestos lawsuit before it becomes time-barred in court.
 This can be anywhere between 5 and 50 years and differs from state to state.
 A short latency period can cause issues for mesothelioma victims due to how long the disease takes to develop.